 IN each forecast we assess how the public finances are likely to evolve on the basis of existing Government tax and spending policies and our best guess at the likely evolution of the economy.
 In particular we try to estimate:

 - whether it will spend more or less than it raises – in other words whether it will run a budget deficit or surplus.
-In 2016-17, we expect a deficit of £51.7 billion.
-Because receipts are forecast to rise faster than spending in future, we expect the deficit to get smaller over the next five years, reaching £16.8 billion in 2021-22.
+In 2017-18, we expect a deficit of £49.9 billion.
+Because receipts are forecast to rise a little faster than spending in future, we expect the deficit to get smaller over time, and reach £25.6 billion in 2022-23.
 We do not expect to see a surplus in the next five years.

 - how much will be added to – or paid off – the national debt in each year.
-In 2016-17, we expect debt to be equivalent to 86.6 per cent of national income, which is around £1,730 billion or £62,000 per household.
-We expect debt to peak in 2017-18 at 88.8 per cent of national income – the highest ratio since the early 1960s.
+In 2017-18, we expect debt to be equivalent to 86.5 per cent of national income – the highest ratio since the early 1960s – which is around £1,791 billion or £64,000 per household.
 (Net debt was less than 40 per cent of national income prior to the financial crisis.)
-As the deficit shrinks, we expect the ratio of net debt to national income to fall year by year and to reach 79.8 per cent by 2021-22.
-In cash terms we expect it to stand at £1,904 billion by then.
+As the deficit shrinks, we expect the ratio of net debt to national income to fall year by year and to reach 79.1 per cent by 2022-23.
+In cash terms we expect it to stand at £1,909 billion by then.

-The taxes that bring in the most money are income tax and national insurance contributions, which together are expected to raise £300 billion.
-Value added tax (VAT) is the next most important, expected to raise £121 billion.
+The taxes that bring in the most money are income tax and National Insurance contributions, which together are expected to raise around £310 billion.
+Value added tax (VAT) is the next most important, expected to raise £126 billion.
 Other big taxes include corporation tax, council tax, business rates and fuel duty.
 No other tax is expected to raise more than £20 billion.

 The public sector also receives other revenues, including interest payments on its assets (such as foreign exchange reserves and student loans), while public corporations generate some income.